-Steffi Köhler and Marc Pierschel – both filmmakers and activists – worked together for the first time in 2017 on the award-winning feature documentary Butenland.
-They realized that they both have the same goal – to make films that move, shake up and inspire.
+ANTIMAE FILM is a film production company from Münster.
+Steffi Köhler and Marc Pierschel worked together for the first time in 2017 on the award-winning feature documentary Butenland.
+In the process, they realized they share the same goal – to make films that move, shake up and inspire.
 They both bring different perspectives and experiences to the table with Marc as a sociologist and documentary filmmaker and Steffi as a media technician and filmmaker.
 But their motivation and goals are identical.
-With their production company ANTIMAE they want to create authentic narratives that inspire, move and empower.
+Their fictional and non-fictional materials deal with discourses of social change and marginalization as well as making people visible.
+In doing so, they also critically examine the filmmaking process.

 With ANTIMAE FILM, we want to not only produce films that address important discourses but also critically question these discourses during the filmmaking process.
 This is why we strive for a fair, safe and creative working environment for all involved and have formulated guidelines that define ANTIMAE FILM’s approach to filmmaking.